 7 Proven Ways To Lose Weight After an Accident (or Anytime)

-Almost everyone is in a car accident at least once in their life and many are injured.
-Unfortunately, injuries usually mean less activity and exercise, which often leads to weight gain.
+Over 4 million people are injured in car accidents each year in the US.
+Unfortunately, injuries usually mean less activity and little exercise, which often leads to weight gain.

 Fortunately, recent research has shown that there are proven ways to lose weight and keep it off.
 Below are 7 tips proven to help you lose weight and feel better.